lukasbach/publish-fast/README.md

 - `yarn test` to run tests
 - `yarn lint` to test and fix linter errors

-To publish a new version, the publish pipeline can be manually invoked.
+To publish a new version, run `yarn release`.